Vyral/brett-jennings/_posts/2024-02-15-the-intricate-valuation-puzzle-in-silicon-valley-real-estate.md

 ---
 layout: post
-title: The Truth Behind Home Values
+title: Is Price Per Square Foot the Best Metric for Home Valuation?
 date: 2024-02-15 05:00:00
 excerpt: ' Why you shouldn’t rely solely on price per square foot for valuations.'
 enclosure: